-- Collect all test materials and scrap paper. - Score tests as soon as possible. - Provide students with verbal feedback on the results of their tests.
-Discuss skills/scale scores but never grade levels. - Emphasize the importance of the assessment process in its ability to help the teacher develop a Study Plan for the student. - Determine appropriate placement for students based on test results. - Maintain the student's self-esteem by using assessment in a positive manner.
+- Collect all test materials (paper/pencil) and scrap paper. - Score tests as soon as possible. - Provide participants with verbal feedback on the results of their tests.
+Discuss skills/scale scores - Emphasize the importance of the assessment process in its ability to help the teacher develop an Individualized Study Plan for the participant. - Determine appropriate placement for participants based on test results. - Maintain the participant's self-esteem by using the assessment in a positive manner.

-V. ASSESSING STUDENTS WITH DISABILITIES
+V. ASSESSING PARTICIPANTS WITH DISABILITIES

-The federal Individuals with Disabilities Education Act (IDEA) (34 CFR § 300.160(a)) and state laws stipulate that students who provide evidence of professionally documented disabilities be provided appropriate accommodations during the assessment process.
-Through student interview during the intake process, programs should make every effort to identify those students who have (or have had) an Individualized Education Plan (IEP), 504 plan or other documentation that specifies the need for accommodations during instruction and/or assessment.
+The federal Individuals with Disabilities Education Act (IDEA) (34 CFR § 300.160(a)) and state laws stipulate that participants who provide evidence of professionally documented disabilities be provided appropriate accommodations during the assessment process.
+Through participant interview during the intake process, programs should make every effort to identify those participants who have (or have had) an Individualized Education Plan (IEP), 504 plan or other documentation that specifies the need for accommodations during instruction and/or assessment.

 The IDEA also includes the Child Find mandate which requires all school districts to identify, locate and evaluate all children with disabilities through age 21 (20 U.S.C.
 1412(a)(3)).
-The Child Find mandate applies to any student regardless of whether he or she is transferring from another district or another state.
+The Child Find mandate applies to any participant regardless of whether he or she is transferring from another district or another state.
 The simplest way to adhere to this mandate is to obtain a high school transcript or otherwise consult with the sending school (database access, consulting with the counselor or Special Education Director, etc.).

-If a student self-identifies a disability, it is the responsibility of the local program to provide reasonable accommodations.
+If a participant self-identifies a disability, it is the responsibility of the local program to provide reasonable accommodations.
 Local programs may not deny or prevent access to services based on a learner's disability.
-Depending on the age of the student, the local program may be required to absorb the costs related to the accommodations.
+Depending on the age of the participant, the local program may be required to absorb the costs related to the accommodations.